bvlourenco/bvlourenco/README.md

 ## Hi there! <img src="assets/Hi.gif" width="30">

 I am Bernardo Lourenço.
-I'm a Rockstar Developer at [Critical Techworks](https://www.criticaltechworks.com/).
+I'm a Software Engineer at [Critical Techworks](https://www.criticaltechworks.com/).
 I'm an open-source advocate, and I love learning new technologies 😃.

 You can contact me through: